Sefkon/World-Entry-MRE/README.md

 ## Setup

-* Open a command prompt to this sample's folder and run `npm install`.
+* Open a command prompt to this sample's folder and run `npm install` and `npm install --save export-to-csv`.
 Keep the command prompt open if you wish to follow the command-oriented instructions that follow.
 * Open the root folder of this repo in VSCode if you wish to follow the VSCode-oriented instructions.

 ## Build